-EFRAG proposes some improvements around the proposed targeted disclosures.
-EFRAG is concerned that major changes in the disclosure requirements proposed by the IASB might lead to a delay or even the need to re-expose the proposals.
+However, at this stage it remains unclear whether this information is useful for users of financial statements.
+EFRAG will seek views from its constituents on the usefulness of the proposes some improvements around the proposed targeted disclosures, as due.
+EFRAG is concerned that major changes in the disclosure requirements proposed by the IASB might lead to the nature of the information required, a delay or even the need to re-expose the necessary data may proposals.
 Perfecting the disclosures should not come at the price of delaying the finalisation of the amendments.